KhioElmdorh/theguild3_fr/README.md

 ## Contact

 Si vous avez des questions ou que vous souhaitez participer vous pouvez rejoindre le discord de la communauté à cette adresse https://discord.gg/wQ3SYxs

+## Remerciement - Thanks

+Huge thanks to Tao for making all that possible and teaching me how to use this !